 - Taste again and adjust for salt and pepper.

 - Whisk together 2 eggs with about 1 cup of chicken broth.
-Add this liquid mixture to the stuffing and gently combine it together.
+Add this liquid mixture to the stuffing and gently combine.

 - Evaluate if your mixture needs more broth.

 - Transfer the stuffing to the buttered baking dish.
-Do not pack in the mixture, just let it drop naturally in the dish.
+Do not pack in the mixture, just let it drop naturally into the dish.

 - Cover tightly with foil.
 Bake for approximately 40-45 minutes.